Introduction

 While having lunch during our Dog Sledding experience, we sat with a French couple from Bordeaux.
 Super friendly, it was nice to chat with them.
 We learn that they saw northern light at the border with Finland.
 From that we understood what was the road taken by the tour.
 And it was near where we stayed.
 They also said that Northern lights are not green nor yellow but grey or white.
 The trick to see them is with your phone because it is easy to miss them.

 If we knew that before!!!
 Seems like to see Northern lights you must go to Finland.
 The finish women we met hiking also told us that they saw them in Finland on their way to Norway.
+If you feel more secure with a tour agency that knows where to go, here is the link to a great one.

-An amazing 6-day Tromsø Itinerary
+6-day Tromso Itinerary

 Our itinerary was: